Auxiliary Artifacts

 |---|---|---|

-Canonical location: .agents/github-agents/{id}.md.
+Canonical location: github-agents/{id}.md in the bundled npm package.
 Each agent declares its file-structure assumptions, allowed commands, and "Always / Ask first / Never" boundary list.

 Customization